-To get a sense of the significance of brand identity, one only has to take a look at the world’s most valuable brands.
+To get a sense of the significance of brand identity, one only has to take a look at the world’s most influential brands.
 A mere glance at each and every one of the household names is enough to spark specific feelings and associations we have formed with those brands over time.

 So, brand identity is important, but what exactly is it?
 This article will answer that and many other burning questions about brand identity.
 Here’s what you’ll find in his blog post:

 Brand identity mainly revolves around the visual aspects of your brand that determine how your audience sees you.
 It’s a collection of visual brand assets that shape your brand’s appearance.
 Your brand identity is what sets you apart from the competition and makes you memorable.

 While it’s useful to be aware of the similarities between you and your competitors, it’s more important to clearly demonstrate the differences.
 The brand identity accentuates the unique aspects of your brand and strategically communicates them to your audience.

 It’s easy to confuse these two similar terms.
 Let’s break each term to make it clear.

 In a nutshell, brand identity is all about you and how you present your business, whereas the brand image is about the audience and how they perceive you.
 When these two align, we have a case of successful branding.

 Brand identity is developed by you, while the brand image is how the audience perceives your brand.
 Or, in other words, brand identity is what you want your brand to be, and brand image is what it is in the eyes of your audience.

 - What is Corporate Branding and How to Do It?